opendatateam/udata/docs/contributing-guide.md

 We’re trying to develop this project in the open as much as possible.
 We have a dedicated [Gitter channel][gitter] where we discuss each new strategic change and invite the community to give a valuable feedback.
 You’re encouraged to join and participate.

+We also [vote for new features](governance.md) in order to include the whole community in the process.

 ## Code guides

 ### Python style guide